friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.9.rst.txt

        4:      s = "a"\
        5:          "b"
     -->6:          "c"
                    ^

-    The line identified above is more indented than expected.
+    Line `6` identified above is more indented than expected.

     However, line 6, which is identified as having a problem, consists of a single string which is also the case